LawleyClasses/230-spring2017/Schedule.md

 - **Tuesday Readings**
  - Review the content in [Lynda.com HTML Essential Training, Lessons 1-6](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu).
 Some of it will be familiar (like basic HTML formatting).
 Other parts will be new (like structuring content with semantic tags, linking to regions inside a page, and creating complex lists).

+- **Tuesday Exercise**
+ - We will revisit the file we worked on last week, adding semantic markup, and internal and external links.

 - **Thursday Readings**
  - [Lynda.com CSS Positioning Best Practices, Lessons 1-2](https://www.lynda.com/CSS-tutorials/positioning-best-practices/47543-2.html?org=rit.edu)
   - [CSS Selector Reference](http://www.w3schools.com/cssref/css_selectors.asp)
   - [CSS Box Model](http://www.w3schools.com/css/css_boxmodel.asp)

+- **Thursday Exercise**
+ - We will additional CSS to the file we've been working on, including both complex selectors and positioning of elements.

 ## <a name="week3"></a>Week 3 (Feb 7/9): Web Design & Accessibility
 When we talk about "web design," we're actually talking about a much wider range of concepts than graphic design--we're also talking about interaction design, usability, and accessibility.
 This week we'll talk about the range of design issues related to the web.
+This week we'll look at and critique a number of websites, and apply basic design concepts to redesign of existing pages.
+We'll also address accessibility issues on the web, including WAI-ARIA, the Web Accessibility Initiative's Accessible Rich Internet Applications Suite.

-(Your first project is due at the end of this week.)
+[Project 1](projects/project1) (a personal page) is due at the end of this week.

-## <a name="week4"></a>Week 4 (Feb 14/16): Information Architecture
+## <a name="week4"></a>Week 4 (Feb 14/16): Online Portfolios & Web Workflow
-Creating a good website means making sure that you've effectively organized and structured your content, a process known as information architecture.
-We'll talk about IA this week, and discuss issues related to organizing content on the web.
+Your second project is a portfolio site about yourself and your work.
+This week we'll look at a variety of approaches to online portfolios, and talk about content, organization, and design.
+We'll also begin to talk about workflow for websites, particularly version control and collaborative work, and you'll be introduced to Git and Github for tracking and maintaining your HTML and CSS files.

 ## <a name="week5"></a>Week 5 (Feb 21/23): CSS In-Depth
 Curent versions of CSS allow us to do far more than simply changing the basic appearance and positioning of items on a page.
 This week we'll be looking at more advanced CSS techniques, including CSS animations, transitions, and media types.